antonromanov1/ctl/docs/README.md

 * Control flow instructions: **IfFalse**, **Goto**, **Return**, **ReturnVoid**
 * **Call**

 Every instruction (except Store and control flow instructions) produces a **value**.
 Instruction **Alloc** allocates a local variable and produces a pointer to it. **Store** gets an input operand and writes it to the variable pointed by next operand. **Load** reads a value from the local variable which is pointed by the operand.

+**Constant** can be found after its use in this linear code, it is not a big problem.

 ## Examples